Heatblur-Simulations/f-4e-manual/_sources/general.rst.txt

 Air Refuel Switch
 -----------------

 Preparation for air refueling is performed by toggling the Air Refuel Switch to EXTEND; doing so extends the receptacle, illuminates the receptacle visual lamps, depressurizes the fuel cells, activates the transfer pumps to redistribute received fuel for CG maintenance, and activates the air refuel READY lamp.
 RETRACT is used to lower the receptacle and return pressurization and normal function to the tanks.

+If, during AAR, the boom disconnects and the DISENGAGED light illuminates, this switch has to be flipped to RETRACT and back to EXTEND to reset the system and allow the boom to connect again.

 Refuel Selection Switch
 -----------------------